Jemoka/blag/content/posts/KBhaml_dipping_into_pytorch.md

 tensor([0.3850, 1.4120], grad_fn=<AddBackward0>)
 ```

 Woah!
 It mapped our vector tensor in three dimensions to a vector tensor in two!

+The above code, by the way, is how we actually use our model to run **predictions**: `my_network` is _transforming_ the input vector to the desired output vector.

 Cool.
 This may not seem all that amazing to you... yet.
 But, remember, we can encode _any number_ of matrix operations in our `forward()` function above.
 Let's design another module that uses two matricies---or two **fully-connected layers**, or **layers** for short (when we don't specify what kind of layer it is, it is fully connected)---to perform a transformation.

 We will transform a vector from 3 dimensions to 2 dimensions, then from 2 dimensions to 5 dimensions: